-The study determined that the proposed GI-2014-14 generation addition causes no new voltage violations under the study scenarios studied.
-However, it should be noted that dynamic reactive power capability is required for the GI-2014-14 generation to meet the +/- 0.95 power factor requirement at the Point Of Interconnection and that the inverters need to be in automatic voltage control mode at all times.
+The proposed GI-2014-14 generation addition causes no new voltage violations under the study scenarios studied.
+However, it should be noted that dynamic reactive power capability is required for the GI-2014-14 generation to meet the $\pm$ - 0.95 power factor requirement at the Point Of Interconnection and that the inverters need to be in automatic voltage control mode at all times.

-In the event that Tri-State's generation queue request gets delayed beyond the in-service date of GI-2014-14, this interconnection request may be considered an NRIS without network upgrades for delivery if all of the assumptions used for this study hold.
-Currently, there is a study effort going on at the Colorado Coordinated Planning Group (CCPG) to consider the reliability and the export capability of the San Luis Valley area.
-It is possible that a recommended project(s) from this San Luis Valley Subcommittee may strengthen the reliability and increase the export capability of SLV, and will likely mitigate the overloaded elements found in this study.
+In the event that TSGT's generation queue request gets delayed beyond the in-service date of GI-2014-14, this interconnection request may be considered an NRIS without network upgrades for delivery if all of the assumptions used for this study hold.
+Currently, there is a study effort going on at the Colorado Coordinated Planning Group (CCPG) to consider the reliability and the export capability of the SLV area.
+It is possible that a recommended project(s) from this SLV Subcommittee may strengthen the reliability and increase the export capability of SLV, and will 5 | P a g e likely mitigate the overloaded elements found in this study.
 Cost estimates to engineer and construct the SLV 115 kV interconnection facilities can be found below without the cost of the network upgrade for delivery.

-The study concluded that some level of Energy Resource Interconnection Service (ERIS) may be available on a non-firm, as-available basis without requiring any Network Upgrades for Delivery.
+The study concluded that some level of ERIS may be available on a non-firm, as-available basis without requiring any Network Upgrades for Delivery.